polalejandre/aws-infra-example/README.md

 ### Configuration

+1. Set the bucket names in "bootstrap" folder in order to create the bucket for the remote states, and apply the config.

-Create a `terraform.tfvars` file in the project directory and specify the required variables.
+2. Create a `terraform.tfvars` file in the project directory and specify the required variables.
 These are the variables used for this example:

 ```hcl
 vpc_cidr = {